Fred Astaire: 1917–1933: Stage career on Broadway and in London

-After the close of Funny Face, the Astaires went to Hollywood for a screen test (now lost) at Paramount Pictures, but Paramount deemed them unsuitable for films.
+After the close of Funny Face, the Astaires went to Hollywood for a screen test at Paramount Pictures, but the siblings were unhappy with the results and, although they were close to signing a deal to make a movie adaptation of Funny Face, the project was abandoned.

 They split in 1932 when Adele married her first husband, Lord Charles Cavendish, the second son of the 9th Duke of Devonshire.
 Fred went on to achieve success on his own on Broadway and in London with Gay Divorce (later made into the film The Gay Divorcee) while considering offers from Hollywood.
 The end of the partnership was traumatic for Astaire but stimulated him to expand his range.

 Free of the brother-sister constraints of the former pairing and working with new partner Claire Luce, Fred created a romantic partnered dance to Cole Porter's "Night and Day", which had been written for Gay Divorce.
 Luce stated that she had to encourage him to take a more romantic approach: "Come on, Fred, I'm not your sister, you know."
 The success of the stage play was credited to this number, and when recreated in The Gay Divorcee (1934), the film version of the play, it ushered in a new era in filmed dance.
 Recently, film footage taken by Fred Stone of Astaire performing in Gay Divorce with Luce's successor, Dorothy Stone, in New York in 1933 was uncovered by dancer and historian Betsy Baytos and now represents the earliest known performance footage of Astaire.